MicrosoftDocs/azure-dev-docs/articles/java/ee/traditional-websphere-application-server-virtual-machines.md

 :::image type="content" source="media/traditional-websphere-application-server-virtual-machines/cluster-deployment-outputs.png" alt-text="Azure portal screenshot of cluster Deployment showing Outputs page with adminSecuredConsole and ihsConsole fields highlighted.":::

-Use the copy icon to copy these URLs for the **WebSphere Integrated Solutions Console** and the **IBM HTTP Server**, then paste them into two different browser address bars to sign in to both consoles, separately.
+Use the copy icon to copy these URLs for the **adminSecuredConsole** and the **ihsConsole**, then paste them into two different browser address bars to sign in to both consoles, separately.
 After the administrative console page loads, you should see the sign in page, as shown in the following screenshot.

 :::image type="content" source="media/traditional-websphere-application-server-virtual-machines/admin-console-login-page.png" alt-text="Screenshot of IBM WebSphere Integrated Solutions Console sign-in page.":::